 The good news is, the car does have other talents aside from quiet electric performance – it’s also a surprisingly competent handler given its supertanker mass.
 This feeling becomes even more pronounced with the “D” models that have four-wheel drive.

 A few reviewers say it lacks true driving involvement, with the steering being a little disconnected and numb in some instances, but as a means of wafting from place to place it’s very good indeed.
 Whether on a B-road or a motorway, the low-down battery packs provide a low centre of gravity, meaning it always feels stable.

-Response from the accelerator pedal is instant and smooth, allowing you to drive it as quickly or in as relaxed a manner as you like.
-If you were to choose to drive it smoothly at a steady 55mph, you may get up to 315 miles from the “range” of the battery pack, but with more realistic motorway use, this figure is actually around 250 miles.
+The power delivery is beautifully smooth, too, allowing you to drive it as quickly or in as relaxed a manner as you like.
+If you were to choose to drive it smoothly at a steady 55mph, you may get up to 340 miles from the “range” of the battery pack, but with more realistic motorway use, it’s likely to be closer to 300.

 You also get a little less performance than those further up the range, but 302 horses and a 5.9-second 0-60 time isn't too bad.
 And of course you still get silent running, emissions-free driving and various tax and congestion charge exemption benefits.